+We're dedicated to writing the most honest and unbiased reviews out there.
 We do not accept products directly from manufacturers; we use our own funds to purchase the same “off-the-shelf” products that you do.

 And when we've finished our testing and consumer reviews, we donate all these products to charities and other non-profit organizations.

 Our ultimate goal: to become your go-to source for trustworthy product recommendations whenever you’re faced with a buying decision.

 At the top of this page, you'll find our five favorite mousetraps on the market.
 These highly rated products all qualify for our top-contender list.